hungtn21/GoiKanji-Learning_App/README.md

     https://www.postgresql.org/download/.
 ```

-After installing PosgreSQL, please create a database and run the code in the file `data_vocab_v2.sql` .
+After installing PostgreSQL, please create a database and run the code in the file `data_vocab_v2.sql` .

 You need to edit the following line of code in the `__init__.py` file: